certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 The repository uses a number of [NPM run scripts](https://docs.npmjs.com/cli/v10/using-npm/scripts).
-These are scripts that help with a variety of housekeeping and automation tests and can be ran by issuing the following command in the _monorepo_ root:
+These are scripts that help with a variety of housekeeping and automation tests and can be run by issuing the following command in the _monorepo_ root:

 ```sh title="Terminal"
 npm run name